hashicorp/waypoint-examples/project-templates/ecs/advanced/README.md

 ### Platform Engineer

+1. Fork the [Go template app repository](https://github.com/hashicorp/waypoint-template-go-protobuf-api) into your GitHub organization.
+2. Fork the [Terraform No Code module](https://github.com/hashicorp/terraform-aws-ecs-advanced-microservice) into your GitHub organization.
-1. In the file `./terraform-org-day-zero-infra/terraform.tf`, update the `cloud` block inside the `terraform` block to be your Terraform Cloud organization name.
+3. In the following two files, update the `organization` field inside the `cloud` block of the `terraform` block to be your Terraform Cloud organization name.
+   - `./terraform-org-day-zero-infra/terraform.tf`
+   - `./terraform-vault/terraform.tf`
-2. Apply the Terraform configuration in the `terraform-org-day-zero-infra` path of this example.
+4. Apply the Terraform configuration in the `terraform-org-day-zero-infra` path of this example.
     - `terraform init` and then `terraform apply`
-    - You will need to provide input to the non-default
+    - You will need to provide input to the variables without default values.
-3. Install a Waypoint runner to the "prod" ECS cluster created in step 1
+5. Install a Waypoint runner to the "prod" ECS cluster created in step 4.
     - `waypoint runner install -platform=ecs -ecs-region=us-east-2 -ecs-cluster=$(terraform output -json ecs_cluster_name | jq -r .prod)`
-    - Note: Your terminal should be authenticated to AWS with the necessary permissions to create runner resources
+    - Note: Your terminal should be authenticated to AWS with the necessary permissions to create runner resources.
-4. Apply the Terraform configuration in the `terraform-vault` path
+6. Apply the Terraform configuration in the `terraform-vault` path.
     - `terraform init` and then `terraform apply`
-    - The org-level resources in Vault are created in a separate workspace because the Vault clusters are created during the `apply` in step 2, and the Vault provider cannot be supplied configuration/credentials before the clusters are up and running.
+    - The org-level resources in Vault are created in a separate workspace because the Vault clusters are created during the `apply` in step 4, and the Vault provider cannot be supplied configuration/credentials before the clusters are up and running.
-5. Set the following credentials in a Terraform Cloud (TFC) global or project-scoped variable set in TFC:
+7. Set the following credentials in a Terraform Cloud (TFC) global or project-scoped variable set in TFC:
    - Environment variables:
      - AWS_ACCESS_KEY_ID